About the College of Engineering & Computing Sciences

 Entrepreneurship & Technology Innovation Center (ETIC)

-The Entrepreneurship and Technology Innovation Center (ETIC) connects industry with NYIT to promote technological innovation, entrepreneurship, and economic development in the New York metropolitan region.
+The Entrepreneurship and Technology Innovation Center (ETIC) connects industry with New York Tech to promote technological innovation, entrepreneurship, and economic development in the New York metropolitan region.

-The School of Engineering and Computing Sciences' programs in Electrical and Computer Engineering in Old Westbury and Manhattan, and Mechanical Engineering in Old Westbury are accredited by the Engineering Accreditation Commission (EAC) of ABET.
+The College of Engineering and Computing Sciences' bachelor’s programs in Electrical and Computer Engineering and Mechanical Engineering in Long Island are accredited by the Engineering Accreditation Commission (EAC) of ABET.

-Our program in Electrical and Computer Engineering Technology in Manhattan is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET.
+Our program in Electrical and Computer Engineering Technology in New York City is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET.

 Apply to be a faculty or staff member in the College of Engineering and Computing Sciences.
 See our open positions now.